 The 4 basic functions of management include sorting and classifying the planned resources as the next important step.
-Hence, organizing function of management deals with coordination of activities and resources as planned by the higher management in the planning phase.
+Hence, the organizing function of management deals with the coordination of activities and resources as planned by the higher management in the planning phase.
 Managers define the job tasks and assign these tasks to the people with relevant skills.

 Delegation of authority

-The lower levels have to report to the people above and the people at the top assign responsibilities, goals and tasks to the ones below.
+The lower levels have to report to the people above and the people at the top assign responsibilities, goals, and tasks to the ones below.
 This assignment of tasks and responsibilities is called delegation which is accompanied with the authority that comes with a position.
 People at higher positions have more authority and people at lower positions have less authority.

 Authority involves freedom of decision making and getting the work done from the people at lower levels.
-In this regard, an important theory for the managers to remember is the theory of acceptance of authority which states that “authority can be exercised well only if the lower level employees accept it to be exercised by the manager”.
+In this regard, an important theory for the managers to remember is the theory of acceptance of authority which states that “authority can be exercised well only if the lower-level employees accept it to be exercised by the manager”.
 Hence, it is an important tip for the managers to develop good interpersonal relationships with their subordinates.
 This certainly helps in effectively exercising the authority and accomplishment of goals.
 A democratic manager having good relationships with his employees is more likely to get the tasks completed than the one who is dictatorial.

 Levels of Management